voltrue2/node-datetime/README.md

 Returns a unix timestamp in milliseconds.

+**NOTE:** The method automatically calculates the offset time.

+#### .getTime()

+Returns a fixed unix timestamp in milliseconds.

 #### .epoch()

-Returns a unix timestamp in seconds.
+Returns a fixed unix timestamp in seconds.

 #### .getDatesInRange(date [mix])